joshuahills/create-angular-app/README.md

 ```

 You'll be asked to choose a template and a variant of the template.
 This is for future use, only one template and variant are currently supported.

+## Credits
+Brandon Roberts for his [create-angular-project package](https://www.npmjs.com/package/create-angular-project) which I used as a starting point.